 “Leave, leave, LEEEEAAAAVE… this is MYYYYYYYY mommy!”

-Come you two let’s go for a drive to the shops, another desperate attempt from my side to defuse a 2 year olds’ attacks.
+Come you two let’s go for a drive to the shops or a walk in the park, another desperate attempt from my side to defuse a 2 year old attack.

 Two year old shouts: “No, NO, NO!
 Don’t want to go to shops!”

 Ok love, you can stay with Gurtie.
 (Gurtie is his name for our housekeeper and sitter, Gertrude.)